Cecca/big-data-course/docs/homework2.rst

 .. highlight:: java

-Intermission: RDDs, executors, and parallelism
+Preliminaries: RDDs, executors, and parallelism
 ----------------------------------------------

 Before proceeding to homework 2, some words about Resilient Distributed Datasets, Spark's basic data abstraction, are in oder.